 In response to the evolving COVID-19 pandemic, the City of Chicago has joined the State of Illinois in issuing a Stay at Home order effective Saturday, March 21st at 5pm CT.
 In addition, City of Chicago facilities are closed to the public.
 Staff are prioritizing essential services to protect the health and safety of our residents and employees.
 As such, we may be delayed in responding to non-essential inquiries and service requests.
 To stay up to date on the City of Chicago’s COVID-19 response, please visit the City Coronavirus Response Center site.

-The City of Chicago Department of Cultural Affairs and Special Events (DCASE) prohibits the sale of home-prepared foods at its Farmer's Markets.
-However, independent farmer's markets in Chicago, as well as farmer's markets outside of Chicago, may allow such foods to be sold.
+Many farmers markets in the City of Chicago allow the sale of home-prepared foods under the Cottage Food Operation Law.
 If you wish to sell home-prepared foods at these locations, and the home that you prepare these foods is located in Chicago, you must register with the Chicago Department of Public Health.

 What is the Cottage Food Operation law?

 The Cottage Food Operation law (P.A.097-0393) became effective in Illinois on January 1, 2012.
 This new law allows certain foods made in home kitchens to be sold at Illinois farmers’ markets with limited regulation.
 The purpose of the law is to promote and support the Illinois agriculture and cottage food industries.

 The products that can be made in a home kitchen and sold at a farmers’ market include: